 What’s 25 miles long, one mile wide and chock full of fun things to do?
 Ambergris Caye, an island off the coast of Belize.

-The answer is Ambergris Caye, an island off the coast of Belize with fine white sand, crystal blue water and the world’s second largest barrier reef, it’s an ideal beach getaway with kids.
-Here are my five favorite things to do if you visit with kids.
+With fine white sand, crystal blue water and the world’s second largest barrier reef, it’s an ideal beach getaway with kids.
+Here are my five favorite things to do if you visit this Belize island with kids.

 5 Things To Do on a Family Vacation in Ambergris Caye

 The island is walkable but the primary mode of transport is golf carts.
 My golf-crazed hubby and kids loved it.
 Towards the north end of the island, before the bridge, there is a place where you can drive your carts on the beach.
 It’s a beautiful drive, past some lovely restaurants.

 Tip: Do this drive in the late afternoon and you’ll find a great spot to watch the sunset.